liuyuisanai/coco_loss/README.md

 ![](output_sample.jpg)

 Notice that the distributions are generated based on caffemodels in `model/[LOSS_NAME]`.
-You can reproduce the result by using network define files in `model\train_prototxts`.
+You can reproduce the result by using network defination files in `model/train_prototxts/`.

+The proposed COCO loss layer (known as `center_projection_layer.cu` [here](https://github.com/sciencefans/CaffeMex_v2/blob/master/src/caffe/layers/center_projection_layer.cu)) and the normalized layer ([here](https://github.com/sciencefans/CaffeMex_v2/blob/master/src/caffe/layers/normalize_layer.cu)) are also provided.
+The gradient derivation in the initial release (v1) on arXiv is **wrong**; please resort to v2 (latest version): Eqn.(8) in v2 paper corresponds to the implementation around lines [here](https://github.com/sciencefans/CaffeMex_v2/blob/master/src/caffe/layers/normalize_layer.cpp#L55).

 ## Q&A